Content and Graphics Update

 Access to library floor plans - new residents, fellows, faculty could view floor plans to locate essential areas prior to arriving at the library - especially important if they accessed the library after regular operating hours.
 The plans indicate locations of computers, Fellows computer room, photocopy room, in-house phones, etc.

 Provided all materials and library information to faculty and research fellows located in other buildings and satellite facilities.

 Although the medical school's main medical campus library (and satellite libraries) were fully automated, the ophthalmology library was not.
-In fact, all library management functions were being conducted manually, including the bookkeeping which was being done in a ledger!
+In fact, all library management functions were being conducted manually, including the bookkeeping which was being done in a paper ledger book!

 Additionally, all the textbooks and some multimedia assets had been assigned barcode numbers and their bibliographic records added to the database.
 However, most all of these assets had not been physically barcoded nor linked to their database record.
 Later I discovered that a good amount of the records already entered had been altered or deleted.

-Because of this, a large portion of the library's collection were not in the OPAC (catalog) thus they were 'invisible' unless they asked us about them.
+Because of this, a large portion of the library's collection were not in the OPAC (catalog) thus they were 'invisible' unless we were asked about them.

 Planned and implemented library automation systems (Innovative Interfaces-Millennium).

 Bar-coded and attached items to records for 75% of the print and 100% of the non-print collections in less than one year.

 Converted all library management functions to web-based applications (from paper).